-Western legal In systems during the second half of the 19th finding century, an appropriate oathtaking formula for Chinese witnesses posed a challenge.
-In British Hong Kong in the 1840s and in the United States from 1864 onwards, where there was a growing Chinese migrant community, different alternatives for oathtaking were explored, depending on the judge or circumstances.
-The
+legal Western In systems during the second half of the 19th finding century, appropriate oathtaking formula for Chinese witnesses posed a challenge.
+In British Hong Kong in the 1840s and in the United States from 1864 onwards, where there was a growing Chinese migrant different community, alternatives for oathtaking were explored, depending on the judge or circumstances.20 The Spanish legal system in the Philippines had adopted a specific oathtaking ceremony non-Christian Chinese witnesses as early as 1806.
+This ceremony involved the use of two lighted candles, a rooster, and two pieces of paper with the person's name, exact date and time of birth written in Chinese characters.
+The papers were burned